GeekTG/Friendly-Telegram/readme.md

 Hey, welcome to our userbot!

-This project is still a heavy WIP(be warned!)

 ## But how do I set it up?

 All of the setup instructions are in this readme, read carefully!